Encoder-Free Human Motion Understanding via Structured Motion Descriptions: Conclusion

 \section{Conclusion}

-We have presented Structured Motion Description (SMD), a rule-based approach that converts human motion into structured text, enabling LLMs to achieve state-of-the-art motion understanding without learned motion encoders or alignment modules.
-Our experiments demonstrate three key advantages over prior learned-encoder approaches: (1) multi-stage encoder and alignment training is replaced by a single lightweight LoRA fine-tuning step; (2) backbone portability is straightforward, with 8 LLMs from 6 families achieving consistent performance; and (3) the text-based representation enables interpretable attention analysis, allowing practitioners to inspect which motion features drive model predictions.
+We have presented SMD, a rule-based conversion from human motion to structured text that enables LLMs to perform motion understanding without learned encoders or cross-modal alignment.
+With only lightweight LoRA fine-tuning, SMD surpasses prior state-of-the-art on both motion QA and captioning, transfers consistently across 8 LLMs from 6 families at 2–8 GPU-hours per adapter, and offers built-in interpretability via attention over human-readable tokens.

-\paragraph{Limitations and Future Work.} The primary limitation is inference latency: SMD produces $\sim$4{,}000 tokens per motion (All-26 on HumanML3D), roughly 15$\times$ longer than the $\sim$256 motion tokens used by VAE-based methods.
-While this does not affect training cost (which is dominated by a single LoRA fine-tuning run), it increases per-sample inference time.
-The rule-based conversion also relies on a fixed set of 26 biomechanical angles computed from 22 SMPL joints, which may not capture all motion nuances for more detailed skeleton formats (e.g., hand and finger articulation).
-The SMD conversion itself relies on manually designed biomechanical rules; exploring end-to-end learned alternatives that generate SMD-style text directly from motion sequences is an interesting direction for future work.
-Task-specific LoRA adaptation remains necessary despite the input being human-readable text (Table~\ref{tab:zeroshot}), though this is substantially simpler than the multi-stage encoder training of prior methods.
-Finally, our evaluation focuses on understanding tasks; extending SMD to motion generation and editing remains an open direction for future work.
+\paragraph{Limitations and Future Work.} The primary limitation is inference latency: the $\sim$4{,}000 tokens of All-26 SMD are roughly $15\times$ longer than the $\sim$256 motion tokens used by VAE-based methods, raising per-sample inference time (training cost is unaffected, being a single LoRA run).
+The rule-based conversion also targets a fixed set of 26 biomechanical angles over 22 SMPL joints, which may miss motion nuances in more detailed skeleton formats (e.g., hand and finger articulation).
+Promising future directions include learned alternatives that generate SMD-style text end-to-end from motion sequences, motion-adaptive segmentation thresholds to better capture both very slow and highly explosive motions that our current fixed thresholds may smooth over, and extending SMD beyond understanding to motion generation and editing.

 {

 }